fabiospampinato/vscode-terminals/readme.md

-  // First of all some global options are supported that all terminals defined below will inherit from "autorun": true, // Execute terminals automatically at startup or when the project is added to the workspace "autokill": true, // Kill all the terminals created from this configuration when the project is removed from the workspace "env": { "name": "value" }, // Object containing custom environment variables "multiplexer": "screen", // The terminal multiplexer that persistent terminals will use, either "screen" or "tmux" are supported
+  // First of all some global options are supported that all terminals defined below will inherit from "autorun": true, // Execute terminals automatically at startup or when the project is added to the workspace "autokill": true, // Kill all the terminals created from this configuration when the project is removed from the workspace

+  "env": { "name": "value" }, // Object containing custom environment variables "multiplexer": "screen", // The terminal multiplexer that persistent terminals will use, either "screen" or "tmux" are supported
+  "shellPath": '/bin/bash', // Path to a custom shell executable "shellArgs": ["--foo"], // Arguments to pass to the shell executable

   // Then we define the actual terminals
   "terminals": [